2014 –: Reader in Environmental Change, Loughborough University.

 1995 – 1998: Post-doctoral Research Fellow, Environmental Change Research Centre (ECRC), UCL.

-I am a quantitative palaeoecologist, specialising in the study of diatoms (siliceous microalgae) in a wide range of aquatic environments from inland freshwater and saline lakes, to coastal fjords and lagoons.
-My main research interest lies in using sediment records from lakes, fjords and estuaries to explore the nature of past environmental change under changing climatic regimes and cultural impacts.
+David is quantitative palaeoecologist, specialising in the study of diatoms (siliceous microalgae) in a wide range of aquatic environments from inland freshwater and saline lakes, to coastal fjords and lagoons.
+His main research interest lies in using sediment records from lakes, fjords and estuaries to explore the nature of past environmental change under changing climatic regimes and cultural impacts.
 Key research interests focus on a long-term perspective on the development, variability and response of aquatic environments and nutrient cycles (Si, C, P) to both natural and anthropogenic drivers (e.g. eutrophication) on inland and coastal systems.
-As well as in the UK, I have worked on sites in North America, Italy, Denmark, Greenland, Siberia (Lake Baikal) and East Africa (Uganda, Ethiopia) supported by funding from NERC, NSF, Danida and the Carlsberg Foundation, for example.
+As well as in the UK, he has worked on sites in North America, Italy, Denmark, Greenland, Siberia (Lake Baikal) and eastern Africa (Uganda, Ethiopia) supported by funding including from NERC, the Leverhulme Trust, NSF, Danida and the Carlsberg Foundation.

 Recent postgraduate research students